+Customer Satisfaction - Job Seekers

+Describe

+How do you plan on gathering

+customer feedback?

-1. How do you plan on gathering customer feedback?
-2. How do you plan on gathering employer feedback?
-3. How do you plan on having staff share and discuss feedback from customers and employers?
-4. How will feedback be utilized and integrated into your practices, and how will you notify customers and employers of the incorporation?
-5. How will you measure the success or failure of integrating customer and employer feedback?
-Notes:
+How do you plan on having staff share and discuss feedback from customers?

+How will feedback be utilized and integrated into your practices and how will you notify customers of the

+incorporation?

+How will you measure the success or failure of integrating customer feedback?